 Genocide Memorial Centers

-The friendly disposition of Rwandans masks a turbulent past.
 In order to appreciate the current progress made by the people of Rwanda, visiting one of the genocide memorial centers is highly recommended.
-The Three months genocide saw hundreds of thousands of Rwandans massacred in 1994 and sites like those found in Kigali are a constant reminder of that dark past.
+The Three months genocide saw hundreds of thousands of Tutsis and moderate Hutus massacred in 1994 and sites like those found in Kigali are a constant reminder of that dark past.
 The mass graves, photographs, film footages and other exhibitions provide a glimpse of the country’s traumatic past.
-Visiting the centre is an opportunity show respect to the victims, remember lost ones and also face the reality of what happened in Rwanda.
+Visiting the genocide memorial site is an opportunity show respect to the victims, remember lost ones and also face the reality of what happened in Rwanda.

 Another centre worth visiting is the Nyamata church where about 50,000 genocide victims are buried.
 The church remains intact and one can still see human clothes, bones and blood stains on the church benches.
-Then there is the Gisozi Genocide Memorial Centre which is built on graves of over 250000 genocide victims.
+Then there is the Gisozi genocide war memorial site which is built on graves of over 250000 genocide victims.

 The Congo-Nile Trail

-Hiking the Congo-Nile Trial is one of the most interesting things to do while in Rwanda.
+The Rwanda Development Board has made great effort in positioning Rwanda as a major tourism destination in Africa.
+The government has diversified tourism opportunities in Rwanda with the opening of the Congo Nile Trail.
+Hiking along The Congo Nile Trail is now one of the most interesting things to do while in Rwanda.
 The famous trail passages through Lake Kivu and provides hikers with opportunities to marvel at the country’s beautiful nature, green vegetation, hills, and clear lake waters while viewing nearby mountains.

 Lake Kivu is located at the border between Rwanda and DR Congo and is one of the natural wonders of Rwanda covering an area over 2,600 km2.
 Flowing at about 1450m above ground, the lake is the highest in Africa.
 It is one of the only three lakes in the world that occasionally experiences eruptions of carbon dioxide from its depths – A phenomenon known as “exploding lake”.
 No worrying eruption has been recorded recently and visitors should expect to see the stunning beaches, green vegetation, islands, fishing villages and ports like Rubavu.
-The lake also offers opportunities to hike, watch birds, take walks, track chimpanzees or go boat riding.
+Touring Lake Kivu comes with opportunities to go hiking, bird watching, nature walks, chimpanzee tracking or boat riding.

 Mount Bisoke is an active volcano located on the border between Rwanda and DR Congo.
-For those wishing to explore Rwanda’s beautiful countryside, trekking up mount Bisoke may just be the thing for you.
-The trek lasts about 6 hours with steep sections here and there, after which one is rewarded with stunning views of the Volcanoes national park.
-Visitors can also enjoy seeing the Crater Lake and the beautiful green scenery surrounding the mountain.
+For those wishing to explore Rwanda’s beautiful countryside, trekking up Mount Bisoke may just be the thing for you.
+Trekking mount Bisoke lasts about 6 hours with steep sections here and there, after which one is rewarded with stunning views of the Volcanoes national park.
+Bisoke hiking also offers visitors a chance to marvel at the Crater Lake and the beautiful green scenery surrounding the mountain.